 At OCTC, we believe no one should miss out on a college education because they think they can't afford it.
-That's why we offer the lowest tuition in the state and three ways to pay:
+That's why we offer the lowest tuition in the state and different ways to pay.

 To receive financial aid, you'll need to start planning early and make sure all forms are turned in on time.